KodrAus/KodrAus.github.io/_posts/2018-05-24-a-shared-mutable-ecosystem.markdown

 **Let’s start with [`bitflags`], a very widely depended on library that needs a new home.
 Reach out [here][bitflags-maintainer] if you're interested in shepherding and/or maintaining `bitflags`.** Note that `bitflags` has already been through a library evaluation and stabilized.
 As such a fundamental crate, on-going stability and compatibility is really important but there's still scope for new features and docs to make working with flags better.

 **Do you have a library you think needs more support growing its maintainership?
-Reach out [here][other-libs] if you've got any thoughts.**
+Open a GitHub issue [here][other-libs] if you've got any thoughts.**

 **Also see the [open set of issues][ecosystem-wg-issues] and leave your thoughts on anything there or open new issues for other ideas.**